 Like other Avalon Waterways ships sailing in France, the Avalon Tapestry II is shorter than some of the other Panorama class ships and has less cabins.
 Therefore, the ship is more intimate, carrying 128 guests, compared to 166 on the larger ones in the Panorama class.

 This article provides details on four important areas of the Avalon Tapestry II.
-Click on the links below to read more about this fascinating ship.

 This Avalon Tapestry II photo gallery has 34 photos of the river ship, and the other links in this article provide more details about the ship.